MaksymenkoMaksym/i_can_win/README.md

     # git checkout [branch-name] -> switched to [branch-name]

+    # git commit -a -m "[message]" -> added to index all files, commit with message

 12. Merge the feature branch in master

 13. Return to feature and create the arrows.txt file with the following contents: